Sujata Sadan

 Sujata Sadan is a theatre auditorium in Kolkata, West Bengal.
 The theatre auditorium is located at 107 Harish Mukherjee Road, Kolkata 700026.
-Bengali theatre group like Swapnasandhani regularly perform in this auditorium.

 Theatre

 The theatre was named after Sujata Devi.
 The theatre is not as popular as other theatres in Kolkata like Sisir Mancha, Girish Mancha, Academy of fine arts.
 The one floor auditorium is comparatively small in size.
 But, it is said, the auditorium is very good for Intimate theatre.

 Selected plays

 Here a list of selected plays staged in Sujata Sadan.